Maria Theresa of Spain: Resignation and Regency

 The night of 1 March 1672 at around 10 p.m., the Queen found her only surviving daughter, Marie-Thérèse of France, born five years earlier, covered in sweat.
 The little princess died shortly after in her arms, taken by tuberculosis.
 Her parents had great hope and saw in her a future Queen of Spain.
 Deeply affected by the death of their daughter, the Queen turned even more towards religion while the King decreed mourning throughout the kingdom.

 During the Franco-Dutch War in 1672, Louis XIV entrusted his wife with the reins of power.
 During the regency, Maria Theresa received the King's letters, who kept her informed of the advancement of the troops and she then transmitted the news to the ministers.
 She assumed the function of supreme administrator of state finances, could raise troops and received ambassadors and correspondence from foreign monarchs.
 The Queen also presided over the council of ministers.

 Her contemporaries were astonished by the Queen's diligence during the regency.
 Jacques-Bénigne Bossuet would say: "This regency did not last long but served to prove the Queen's ability in business, and all the confidence that the King had in her".

 During her regency, Maria Theresa gave birth on 14 June 1672 to her sixth and last child, Louis-François of France, created at birth Duke of Anjou, who would die prematurely only four months later.
-In 1675 the Queen would suffer a miscarriage which would render her sterile because no more pregnancies would occur, despite the continuity of her marital life with Louis XIV.
+In 1675 the Queen would suffer a miscarriage, which was her last pregnancy, despite the continuity of her marital life with Louis XIV.